awvalenti/fugaescorregadia/logbook.md

 ### Planned goals
 - Evaluation of CPU and RAM when loading sounds on Windows
-- Pick some todo item
+- Audio looping on Windows

 ### Findings
 - On PowerShell, tried busy and idle waiting:
   - `for (;;){}` consumes 14% CPU
   - `for (;;){Start-Sleep -Milliseconds 1}` consumes 0%
 - Tried different values: 1ms, 500ms, 1s, 5s, 10s...
 All resulted in more or
   less the same CPU usage.
-So, it's because of Windows's built-in sound loading logic, not our .ps1 program.
+  - So, it's because of Windows's built-in sound loading, not our .ps1 program
+- It's awesomely simple to loop sounds on Windows: just set `IsLoopingEnabled`!

 ### Decisions
-- It seems any Sleep value makes it a little better than nothing.
+- It seems some Sleep value makes it a little better than nothing.
 So, we'll just set it to 5ms.

+### Achieved goals
+- Evaluation of CPU and RAM when loading sounds on Windows
+- Audio looping on Windows